Mary Creagh: Return to the backbenches: 2015–2019

 On the 1 December 2015 edition of BBC programme Newsnight, Creagh argued in favour of military action in Syria, stating: "ISIL pose a clear threat to Britain", "it makes no sense to turn our planes back at the Syrian border" and "we must act to keep our country safe".

 In February 2016, Creagh became chair of the Environmental Audit Committee.
 During the 2016 EU referendum, she supported the UK remaining in the European Union, while her constituency voted in favour of Brexit.
 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.

 Creagh voted against the triggering of Article 50 in February 2017.
 She went on to state blue passports were "not worth £50 billion and crashing the economy" and the UK leaving the EU would be bad for the planet, and "more than the harm" done by Donald Trump.
-In 2017, a constituent was jailed for harassment after sending Creagh far right influenced material.
+In 2017, a constituent was jailed for harassment after sending Creagh far-right influenced material.
 Creagh's security later was stepped up after property damage and a "credible threat" in relation to her opposition to Brexit.

-During the 2017 general election, Creagh was reported as writing to constituents to say that her team had been “speaking to people in your street” who had told them they had “more confidence in Theresa May as Prime Minister than Jeremy Corbyn,” predicted a large Tory majority and called for a vote for them as individuals while promising to “work for a Labour Party that can once again regain your confidence.”
+During the 2017 general election, Creagh was reported as writing to constituents to say that her team had been "speaking to people in your street" who had told them they had "more confidence in Theresa May as Prime Minister than Jeremy Corbyn", predicted a large Tory majority and called for a vote for them as individuals while promising to "work for a Labour Party that can once again regain your confidence."
 The letter was similar to ones sent by Joan Ryan and Gavin Shuker.

 In November 2018, Creagh expressed sympathy for Labour MP Angela Smith after Smith's Constituency Labour Party passed a vote of no confidence in her.
 In February 2019, Creagh was invited to join breakaway Labour MPs when they formed The Independent Group, later Change UK, but declined.

 In June 2019, Creagh called on the Labour Party to express "full-throated support" for a second EU referendum.
 She was later defeated at the 2019 general election by the Conservative candidate Imran Ahmad Khan.
 In an interview with Channel 4 News, Ahmad Khan attributed his success during the election to "Islington Remainers" who had branded Leave voters "stupid, uneducated, racist or wrong".
+Ahmad Khan was later was forced to resign the seat after being convicted of sexual offences against a child.

+Coventry East

+Creagh launched her campaign to be selected for Coventry North East for the 2024 general election in January 2023.
+In April 2024, she was selected to contest the redrawn seat of Coventry East.
+Creagh won the seat with a majority 11,623 votes.

+Nature minister

+In March 2025, as nature minister, she saw the first legal wild beaver release in England at England’s first super national nature reserve at Purbeck, Dorset.